 Richard is an Professor in Materials Engineering and leads McGill Surface Engineering and Coating Tribology Laboratory.
-He is also currently Associate Dean (Faculty Affairs) in the Faculty of Engineering, Chair of the Faculty Equity Committee, and recently completed a 1-year term at Interim Director of the McGill Institute for Advanced Materials.
-Recently, Richard was lead principal investigator on the CFI-8 project “Surface Engineering Solutions for Aerospace: Terrestrial and Space Applications,” and is currently a co-principal investigator on the NSERC Strategic Network, Green Surface Engineering for Advanced Manufacturing (Green-SEAM).
-He is on the editorial boards for Surface and Coating Technologyand Surface Topography, Metrology and Properties, and on the board of directors for Wear of Materials.
+He is also currently Department Chair of Mining and Materials Engineering.
+He recently finished a three-year term as Associate Dean (Faculty Affairs) in the Faculty of Engineering.
+Richard was lead principal investigator on the CFI-8 project “Surface Engineering Solutions for Aerospace: Terrestrial and Space Applications,” and is currently a co-principal investigator on the NSERC Strategic Network, Green Surface Engineering for Advanced Manufacturing (Green-SEAM).
+He is on the editorial boards for Surface and Coating Technology and Surface Topography, Metrology and Properties, and on the board of directors for Wear of Materials.

 Richard received his PhD in Chemical Physics (2001) and M.Sc. in Physics (1997) from Binghamton University and his B.Sc. in Physics (1994) from Penn State University (Behrend College).
 From 1994, his first year in graduate school, to present day, Richard has worked on surface engineering and coatings for a wide variety of materials science applications.
 His PhD thesis was entitled “Thermal Processes in Thin Films over Nanometer Length Scales” and focused on the thermodynamics and kinetics of metal-silicide and metal-metal reactions for microelectronics, Pb-free solder and giant magnetoresistance (GMR) device applications.
 In 2001, he joined the research groups of Drs.
 Mike Notis and Rick Vinci at Lehigh University.
 As a post-doctoral researcher, he worked on Pb-free solder and noble metal solid-solution alloy films.
 However, the focus for this three-year post-doc experience was on mechanical properties and Richard became well-versed in the technique of nanoindentation.
 In 2004, Richard joined the Tribology Section (Code 6176) at the Naval Research Laboratory, working with Dr. Kathryn Wahl on an AFOSR Funded MURI program on “Extreme Friction” (PI: Dr. Jackie Krim).
 For two years, he worked on tribology of ‘chameleon’ coatings and ultra-nanocrystalline diamond coatings and also became well-versed in the technique of in situ Raman tribometry.
 In 2006, Richard joined McGill University and started a research group with the primary focus of surface engineering and coatings tribology.
 He strives to provide a high-quality, inclusive training environment on this important research area for engineering sustainability.
 Alumni from his research group have gone on to be tribology engineers in automotive, aerospace and metal-forming industries.